Korean BBQ Party Menu and Tips

 Koreans LOVE BBQ in the summer.
 In Korea, when you visit the various parks, mountains and rivers, you will see that Koreans will find a way to grill everything, whenever and wherever they are.
 Most Korean pensions (Korean’s version of Bed and Breakfast but without breakfast) will usually have picnic areas that allow BBQ and may even provide BBQ fire pits for a fee.
-It is almost unimaginable for Koreans to have a outdoor event without having some sort of a BBQ.
+It is almost unimaginable for Koreans to have a outdoor event without having some sort of a Korean BBQ Party.

-Anyway, we recently threw a Korean summer BBQ party for my daughter’s birthday in our backyard.
+Anyway, we recently threw a Korean BBQ party for my daughter’s birthday in our backyard.
 She originally said she was thinking about 8 – 12 people but then while I was gone to Lake Tahoe, it suddenly became 17!!!
 Yikes!!
 I mean, a few years ago, that would not have been a problem at all…but I have not cooked for this many people in a while so I knew I had to keep it simple.
 Cooking for 17 young adults is not an easy feat – especially if you are going to make most of it alone.

 As with any party, the key is to come up with the right menu, distributing the cooking over time (it’s hard to cook everything in one day) and then also planning things well so that each dish is served at their right temperature.
 Some need to be cold, some need to be piping hot and some can be at room temperature.